alphagov/govuk-developer-docs/source/manual/govuk-env-sync.html.md

 -p  |path|
 -t  |timestamp|

-Here the timestamp argument is optional and allow to specify which timestamp (iso-datetime string of the form YYYY-MM-DDTHH:MM) should be restored druing a `pull` operation (default is using the latest available dump).
+Here the timestamp argument is optional and specifies which timestamp (iso-datetime string of the form YYYY-MM-DDTHH:MM) should be restored during a `pull` operation (default is using the latest available dump).

 ### Configuration file
-A configuration file providing the job parametrisation given in the hieradata `govuk_env_sync::tasks:` block is created in the directory `/etc/govuk_env_sync/`.
+A configuration file providing the job parametrisation given in the hieradata `govuk_env_sync::tasks:` block is created in the directory `/etc/govuk_env_sync/` (you can see an example [here](https://github.com/alphagov/govuk-puppet/blob/master/hieradata_aws/class/integration/db_admin.yaml)).
 It consists of simple `source`-able variable assignments of the form:

 ```
 action="pull"